JohnCSu/WarpCFD/ReadMe.md

 - Add Explicit solver
     - Backpropagation capability
 - Mesh module overhaul (spaghetti doesnt begin to describe it)

-## Things to add to streamline things (as new Warp tooling comes out)
-- wp.indexedarray for zero copy views|slices (useful)
-- How numpy struct access works

 ## Far in Future
 - Add LES